ShreyaTejan/ShreyaTejan/README.md

 Right now, I am excelling my skills at UI/ UX designing, Web Development, blockchain and cybersecurity.
 Alongside, mastering DSA in Java.  <br>

-I exceed client expectations when it comes to freelancing as a social media manager & designer and content & ghost writer.<br>
+Besides being a tech- nerd, I exceed client expectations when it comes to freelancing as a social media manager & designer and content & ghost writer.<br>

 # ✨ Fun Facts About Me :)